The lineage of Gojushiho

 The two main lines became those of Kentsu Yabu and Chomo Hanashiro.

-Kentsu Yabu taught it to Anbun Tokuda (1886), Motoku Yabiku (1886) and Kanken Toyama (1888).
+Kentsu Yabu taught it to Anbun Tokuda (1886), Motoku Yabiku (1886, Kanken Toyama (1888) and a shorter version to Shoshin Nagamine (1907) and Miki Jisaburo.
+Maybe he taught it to Kenwa Mabuni (1889).

-Chomo Hanashiro taught it to Kenwa Mabuni (1889) (assumption), Shinpan Gusukuma (1890) and Chozo Nakama (1899).
+Chomo Hanashiro taught it to Shinpan Gusukuma (1890) and Chozo Nakama (1899).

 Based on the facts and assumptions above, the lineage of Gojushiho is as shown below.